A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions: Numerical Experiments

-Figure \ref{fig:Example1d} and Table \ref{tab:sim_1d5d_metric} compare the predictive performance of the aforementioned predictive models.
+Fig. \ref{fig:Example1d} compares the predictive performance of the aforementioned predictive models.
 We see that the proposed r-GMGP and d-GMGP models yield noticeably improved predictions over existing models, in terms of both metrics.
 This improvement suggests that, when the underlying graphical model dependency structure is known from prior scientific knowledge, incorporating such structure can lead to better predictive performance.
-Comparing the two GMGP models, we see that the d-GMGP slightly outperforms the r-GMGP.
-This is not too surprising, since from Figure \ref{fig:Example1dTF}, we see that the correlations are quite nonlinear between the low and high fidelity functions, so a more flexible (nonlinear) correlation structure should yield improved predictive models.
+Comparing the two GMGP models, we see that d-GMGP slightly outperforms r-GMGP.
+This is not too surprising, since from Fig. \ref{fig:1dexperiment} (right), we see that the dependency between nodes is quite nonlinear between the low and high fidelity functions, so a more flexible (nonlinear) structure should yield improved predictive models.
+The online supplement reports similar results for a 5-d experiment using the same DAG.